 Which train should you take from Dallas to Washington DC?

-Amtrak is the one and only train line which connects Dallas, Texas to Washington, District of Columbia.
-However, there are 4 trains per day to choose from.
+Amtrak is the one and only train line which connects Dallas to Washington.
+However, there are 3 trains per day to choose from.

 |Train||Daily Trips||Avg.
 Time||Avg.
 Price|